jtablesaw/tablesaw/saw/docs/Saw Table Store.md

 Reading CSV files is a normal part of most analytic workflows.
 Unfortunately, file parsing and column type detection take time.
 If you run your analysis in an IDE, that means waiting for files to load on every iteration.

 Saw is an alternative pure-Java table store.
-It's designed to be simple, fast, small, and convenient.
+It's simple, fast, small, and convenient.

 For example, an 800 MB CSV file with 1M rows and 130 columns took 45 seconds to load, even with the column types specified in advance.
 In Saw format, it takes 3 seconds to read.
 On disk, it uses only 185 MB of storage.
 That's 15 times faster and 4 times smaller than the original.